 Nighttime abdominal pain, sometimes called stomach pain, is a common problem and can occur for various reasons.
 Often, it is due to digestive issues, but sometimes there is a more severe underlying issue.

 Here, learn about some common causes of nighttime abdominal pain and how to manage or treat it.

-Digestive problems are considered the most common cause of stomach pain at night.
+Digestive problems are considered the most common cause of abdominal pain at night.

 Eating close to bedtime means digestion is more likely to occur while lying down, making it easier for stomach acid to travel back up the digestive tract.

-Lying down can also greatly increase the pressure put on some muscular, joint, or bone injuries.
-This can make associated pain and discomfort more intense.
+Lying down can also increase pressure on some muscular, joint, or bone injuries, making pain and discomfort more intense.